sadeepj/crfasrnn_keras/README.md

 ### 1.1 Install dependencies

 Install [Tensorflow](https://www.tensorflow.org/install/) and [Keras](https://keras.io/#installation), following the respective installation guides.
-You would need to install Keras with HDF5/h5py if you plan to use the provided trained model.
+You will need to install Keras with HDF5/h5py if you plan to use the provided trained model.
 After installing these two packages, run the following commands to make sure they are properly installed:
 ```
 # First, activate the correct Python virtualenv if you used one during Tensorflow/Keras installation
 $ source /home/user/tensorflow_virtualenv/bin/activate